Pain in the Ball of the Foot

 Read more about Toe Pain

-Ingrown toenails can become painful if they are not treated properly.
-For more information about ingrown toenails, contact Desiree Garzon, DPM of County Wide Foot, Ankle, & Wound Care.
+Exercising your feet regularly with the proper foot wear is a great way to prevent injuries and build strength.
+If you have any concerns about your feet, contact Desiree Garzon, DPM from County Wide Foot, Ankle, & Wound Care.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Boynton Beach, and Wellington, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.